William Ponting and Mary Pearce

 - William Cox.
 Baptised 7 March 1790 at Berkley

 - Henry Cox .
 Baptised 6 October 1791 at Hill.
-Henry Cox son of William and Sarah Cox was buried on 31 January 1792 at Rockhampton.
+Henry Cox, son of William and Sarah Cox was buried on 31 January 1792 at Rockhampton.
+How does this tie in with memorial inscriptions below?

 - Unnamed male child.
 Baptised 6 October 1792 at Hill